paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `QUAL_dentalcalculus_Chlorobiaceae_refalignment.tsv`: the overview of the number of reads aligned to the Chlorobiaceae MAG contigs and to all contigs of EMN001 for each dental calculus sample
-  - `QUAL_damageprofile_Climicola_Doralis.tsv`: the substitution frequency for all five samples with HQ Chlorobiaceae MAGs against the genomes of the species *Chlorobium limicola* and *Desulfobulbus oralis* at the 5' end of the reads
+  - `QUAL_damageprofile_Climicola_Abot439.tsv`: the substitution frequency for all five samples with HQ Chlorobiaceae MAGs against the genomes of the species *Chlorobium limicola* and Abot439 at the 5' end of the reads

 4. `REFG`: results related to constructing genomes using reference genomes